jsjoberg/puzzels/README.md

 Solutions to some Advent of Code 2018 problems in C++.

-Solution to one Advent of Code 2019 problem in C++.
+Solutions to some Advent of Code 2019 problems in C++.